rutrum/curly/README.md

 ### Empty Tags

-Often tags are self closed.
+Often tags are empty or self closed.
 Instead of using curly braces, you can just end the tag using the slash.
 ```
 br /
 ```